 ROM Members also have the opportunity to visit many local museums and art galleries on select days for free.

 06 of 07

 Okay, admittedly this is all part of that biggest perk, the unlimited general admission.
 But if you're on the fence about getting a ROM Membership, consider this: the Royal Ontario Museum is a very big place.
-Trying to see it all in one day makes for a very long visit, and a lot of rushing about.
+Trying to see it all in one day makes for a very long visit, and a lot of rushing around.
 If you live in the City of Toronto or visit on a regular basis and can get to the ROM without too much trouble, you'll probably find it's a much more pleasant experience to explore the museum at your leisure, an exhibit or two at a time.
 You can read the details about the pieces, take the time to discuss and reflect, and return to your favourites.
 While a one-day marathon visit could be more memorable as an event, many shorter visits let you really take in what the ROM has to offer.

 07 of 07